 Is your will notarized?
 It may be, but it doesn’t have to be.
 Why are wills written by lawyers almost always notarized?
-It is not the will itself that is notarized, but rather the “self-proving affidavit” that is attached to the will.
+It is not the will itself that is notarized, but rather the “self-proving affidavit” attached to the will.

 When a person’s will is presented for probate after the person’s death, the will must be “proved.”
 The word “probate” comes from the Latin probare, meaning to test or to prove.
 In probate, we are “proving” the will.

 Proving a Will

 Proving a will means that a witness to the will gives testimony to the appropriate state government official that they witnessed the signing of the will.
 In some states, this is the Register of Wills, and in some, it is a clerk of the Probate Court or the Surrogate’s Court.
-Obviously, if a will was signed many years ago, it may be difficult or impossible to locate the witnesses.
+If a will was signed many years ago, it might be difficult or impossible to locate the witnesses.

-They may be deceased, have moved away, or be incapacitated and not able to give testimony.
+They may be deceased, have moved away, or not able to give testimony.
 In some states, if all heirs and persons interested consent, the will can be accepted without being “proved.”
-In other states, the witnesses are not available; the will can be “proved” by the testimony of two persons who did not witness the will, but who can identify the decedent’s signature on the will.
+In other states, the witnesses are not available; the will can be “proved” by the testimony of two persons who did not witness the will, but who can identify the decedent’s signature.
 These witnesses are called “non-subscribing witnesses.”
 They were not present when the will was signed, and they did not subscribe their names to the will as witnesses.

-Looking for witnesses and getting them to the Register of Will’s office can be difficult and burdensome to those involved.
+Looking for witnesses and getting them to the Register of Will’s office can be difficult and burdensome.
 The need for external proof requires sworn testimony by knowledgeable parties familiar with the signature in question.
-Remember, because most folks die when they are old, people who can credibly verify signatures may be too elderly, have passed away, or live in an unknown location.
+Remember, people who can credibly verify signatures may be too elderly, have passed away, or live in an unknown location.

 Self-Proving a Will